hindahhmed/Sound/README.md

 ## REFLECTION

 Our project did work out like we intended, it ultimately simulated a flight and was very enjoyable to experience.
-I believe it truly encompassed a flight experience, and we hope the users enjoy it.
+I believe it truly encompassed a flight experience, and we hope the users enjoy it as well.